backengineering/Voyager/README.md

 | 1607   | :heavy_check_mark:        | :heavy_check_mark:      | :heavy_check_mark:   | :o:      |
 | 1511   | :heavy_check_mark:        | :heavy_check_mark:      | :heavy_check_mark:   | :o:      |

-# Compiling
+# Compiling & Deploying

 To compile Voyager for your desired Windows 10 version, please change the `WINVER` macro in both the `types.h` (found in the PayLoad solution), and `WINVER` in `Utils.h`.
-After compiling the payload, you are going to need to put it inside of whatever Voyager version you are using.
-There is an array inside of `PayLoad.c` were you are going to need to put the array of bytes for your module.
+Then use
+HXD to export the payload as a C array.
+Replace the array found in `PayLoad.c` with your payload.

+To deploy this you must replace bootmgfw inside of your EFI partition.
+First you are going to mount the partition with `mountvol X: /S`, X: being the label you want to mount your EFI partition too.